gracile-web/website/src/content/docs/00-learn/10-usage/25-lazy-hydration.md

 requestIdleCallback(() => import('../components/search-popup.js'));
 ```

-That's all you need for deferring non-visible components when your user browser has finished doing critical work on page load.
+That's all you need for deferring non-visible components when your user browser has finished doing critical work; after the page has loaded.
 Note that for everything visible right away, you should avoid this technique
 or it will cause a flash of unstyled content (FOUC).

 > [!IMPORTANT]
-> You might need a polyfill for `requestIdleCallback`!
+> You might need [a](https://github.com/pladaria/requestidlecallback-polyfill) [polyfill](https://github.com/aFarkas/requestIdleCallback) for `requestIdleCallback`!
 > As often, Gracile avoids shipping implicit features like these.

 <caniuse-embed feature="requestidlecallback" periods="future_1,current,past_1,past_2"></caniuse-embed>